pennyberry/site/SundayRiver.md

 - parking at the house is limited to two cars. please park down at white cap or by foggy goggle and get someone to pick you up.

 Availability
-- the house is available to enter on Saturday 25th around 3-4PM
+- the house is available to enter on Friday the 31st around 3-4PM
-- We have to leave by 10am on wednesday 1st.
-I will be leaving sometime tuesday to catch a flight to Tahoe
+- We have to leave by 10am on Tuesday the 4th.
+I will be leaving sometime Monday.

 Stuff to bring
 - bring some sheets, the house only has comferters and pillows